 Agree in advance when and how the images are to be delivered.
 I use online methods post event, which can be accessed and shared with multiple people - I can create separate folders - so plan out who needs what and the photographer can help with this.
 For example a PR folder that you can send to trade press editors, and then another folder for your design people, so they can add them to you image archive for advertising future events.
 Of course, it is always worth double-checking that whatever method you use, it can get through your organisation's firewall.
 I still have a couple of regular clients that prefer images on old school CDRs!
 Agree a delivery time - most photographers supply images within 48 hours - I usually complete much quicker - for multi day events I try and edit images each evening.
 For image rushes on location - i.e. for social media - bring some USB pens and have a laptop with all your social media logins near to hand - always easier than trying to do everything on your phone.

 I am regularly commissioned to cover conferences, business awards, corporate events, evening galas and cultural celebrations for individual companies and media organisations.
-I can offer discounts for multi-day events and absolutely no problem chatting over your requirements - give me a call on 07810321634 for a chat and I'll get back to you with some options and prices.
+I can offer discounts for multi-day events and absolutely no problem chatting over your requirements - give me a call on 07810321634 and I'll get back to you with some options and prices.